efdevcon/DIPs/DIPs/DIP-0.md

 * FOSS mentality

 ## Team
-The Devcon team is the final decision maker on the status of a DIP (Accepted - Postponed - Rejected).
+The Devcon team is the final decision maker on the status of a DIP (Accepted - Postponed - Not Implemented).
 A dedicated team will work together to provide a technical and operational review of all DIP drafts submitted.
 They are responsible for communicating with the DIP authors and relaying information between teams, and accompany projects through their production-implementation phase to ensure Accepted DIPs are ready for Devcon.

 ## Workflow